codydehaan/Cody-deHaan-Capstone/README.md

 ## Requirements

 - Python 3.13
-- Pygame: To install this dependency use 'pip'.
+- Pygame: To install this dependency use 'pip install pygame' or 'pip3 install pygame'.

 ## Acknowledgements